uib-ub/blackbox/README.md

 ## What is Blackbox?

-Blackbox is an Elasticsearch Query Builder which takes client requests, send them to Elasticsearch, and get the results back.
+Blackbox is an Elasticsearch query builder which takes client requests, process them and then send them to Elasticsearch.
 It is a server side application that acts as a bridge between Elasticsearch and client applications to simplify search experience.

-Blackbox (version 0.70) uses Elasticsearch core API to communicate with Elasticsearch cluster in round-robbin fashion through built-in Elasticseach Transport client which acts as one of the Elasticsearch nodes in the cluster.
+Blackbox uses Elasticsearch core API to communicate with Elasticsearch cluster in round-robbin fashion through built-in Elasticseach Transport client (transport client is deprecated in favor of HTTP client).
+Blackbox acts as one of the Elasticsearch nodes in the cluster.
 It runs as a [Web application](http://jambo.uib.no/blackbox) whereby clients communicate with it through HTTP.

 ## Why Blackbox?